 My hotel in LA was near the airport, so I needed to change buses twice to Hollywood.
 A young female passenger took me there.
-Anyway, I noticed I didn’t remember the bus stop at my hotel after sightseeing.
+Anyway, I realised I didn’t remember the bus stop at my hotel after sightseeing.
 I got a bus with a wild guess, the bus went into a savage slum.
-I found the hotel address, finally.
+I got panicked but finally found a note with the address of the hotel.
 The driver warned me the area was dangerous.
-I thought I’d never return to the hotel again.
+I thought I’d never return to my hotel again.

 I joined the camping tour.
-The tourists need to sleep in their sleeping bag and cook meals together.
-Our team was three German, two Korean, three Canadian and an American driver.
+The tourists need to sleep in their sleeping bags and cook meals together.
+Our team was three Germans, two Koreans, three Canadians and an American driver.
 Everyone was very friendly, but I struggled to speak English.
-Although I’m not usually shy, I couldn’t find the light words.
+Although I’m not usually shy, even come up with simple words.
 Anyway, it was very hot and dry.
 At last, I stayed in Palm Springs beside a lake.

 BTW, I was happy to stay in magnificent nature. *14/7/97

-Once my car left the town, the desert scene laid out before me.
-What’s good about the tour were English conversation and a feeling of fellowship.
+Once my car left the town, the desert scene spread out before me.
+What was good about the tour was the English conversation and the feeling of fellowship.
 I could share the joy.
 On the other hand, I just followed the tour schedule.
 That was why I visited Route 66.
-There was a famous site spot, but I wasn’t so impressed.
+There was a famous sight spot, but I wasn’t so impressed.
+As a group trip, no exciting hardships were faced.
 Anyway, I passed through the Colorado River and reached the Grand Canyon.

 BTW, isolated cafes in a desert were nostalgic. *15/7/97